binste/dbt-ibis/demo_project/jaffle_shop/README.md

+## Note on changes
+Demo project comes from https://github.com/dbt-labs/jaffle_shop.
+All files which were modified have a comment in the beginning or are in a `__ibis_sql` folder.

+The rest of this README is taken from the original project.

 ## Testing dbt project: `jaffle_shop`

 `jaffle_shop` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.